nogibjj/PeterdeGuzman_IndividualProject2/README.md

 -   This tool can be used by downloading the binary file from the above link.
 Alternatively, users can fork this repo and use `cargo build --release` and `cargo run` to run this CLI tool locally.

 ## Mini Project 8 - Explanation
 This project satisfies the requirements for Mini Project 8.
 I rewrote my existing Python script for loading and manipulating polling place data, and executing queries in a SQLite database.
 I used modules and crates in Python and Rust to measure the speed and memory usage of the SQL queries.
+I also included a CI/CD pipeline and tests for both Rust and Python functions.

 As you can see in the below screenshots, the Rust query is faster than the Python query for the same dataset and SQL syntax.